N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

+When we have obtained the requests we dispatch in the current epoch, we again call the static solver.
-This slide shows the dispatch solution.
-We highlight the routes that do not contain any must dispatch routes green.
+This slide shows the obtained dispatch solution.

 ----